Meher-Mitu/Shiny-App-Accidents/README.md

 # Car Accident Analysis
-I have analysed the car accidents based on different states and different months of the year.
+I have analysed the car accidents in US in 2021 that have at least one fatality.
+My analysis was mainly focused on finding out the difference in fatalities and accidents among different states and different months.
+The dataset I have used is from (https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars)

 ### Link to My Shiny App: